Reggie Upshaw: Professional career

 After going undrafted in the 2017 NBA draft, Upshaw joined the Milwaukee Bucks for the 2017 NBA Summer League.
 He then moved to Germany to begin his professional career with the Tigers Tübingen of the Basketball Bundesliga.
 Upshaw averaged 14.4 points, 6.7 rebounds, and 2.2 assists per game during the 2017–18 season.

 In July 2018, Upshaw played for the Los Angeles Clippers during the 2018 NBA Summer League.
 He later moved to Spain for the 2018–19 season, where he played for BC Andorra of the Liga ACB.

 On July 30, 2019, Upshaw signed with Grissin Bon Reggio Emilia of the Italian Lega Basket Serie A (LBA).
 He averaged 11.9 points and 6.3 rebounds per game during the 2019–20 season.

 On May 27, 2020, Upshaw signed with Maccabi Haifa of the Israeli Premier League.
 He averaged 13.9 points and 7.6 rebounds per game during their post-COVID season return.

 On August 15, 2020, Upshaw signed with Hapoel Tel Aviv.
 He averaged 11.7 points, 6.3 rebounds, and 1.1 assists per game during the 2020–21 season.

 On August 13, 2021, Upshaw signed with Budivelnyk Kyiv of the Ukrainian Basketball SuperLeague.
 In January 2022, he left Ukraine and signed with Mitteldeutscher BC of the German Basketball Bundesliga.

 In July 2022, Upshaw joined the Wellington Saints for the rest of the 2022 New Zealand NBL season.

 On August 12, 2022, he has signed with Telenet Giants Antwerp of the Belgian BNXT League.
 On 12 March 2023, Upshaw and the Giants won the Belgian Cup after beating BC Oostende in the final.
 He scored 9 points in the final.

+Reggie retired from playing in 2023, and is currently working on the coaching staff at his alma mater, MTSU.